Frequently Asked Questions

 How can I get credit for a summer course at another college?

-You can find detailed instructions in the appropriate Academic Policies section of the Office of Academic Services’ website.
+You can find detailed instructions on the University Registrar's "Transfer Credit" page.
 You must be in good standing to seek approval for summer work elsewhere.
 Summer work elsewhere cannot count toward AXLE or grade replacement.

 How can I get academic credit for a summer internship?